 Parking at Dewsbury and District Hospital is currently by pay and display, however we are planning to put in a pay on exit car parking system which will improve the service for our patients and visitors.

-We cannot guarantee parking spaces at all times.
+Please note, we cannot guarantee parking spaces at all times when visiting our sites.
 If a friend or relative is bringing you to hospital by car, you may find it easier to be dropped off and picked up outside the main entrance.
 Please allow enough time for your journey and to find a parking space before your appointment.